Work Remotely, Stay Connected

 Broadband Access

-Reliable internet is the foundation of remote work, and access continues to expand across Schoharie County.
+Reliable broadband internet in rural areas is the foundation of remote work, and access continues to expand across Schoharie County.

 Across the region, multiple providers support broadband connectivity, including local companies like Midtel, which offers fiber and high-speed internet services in many areas of the county.
 Additional providers and infrastructure continue to grow through ongoing county and state-supported broadband initiatives.

-The county has made broadband a priority, with projects aimed at improving coverage and reliability for residents, businesses, and remote workers.
-As a result, many people are able to work remotely full-time from Schoharie County across industries like tech, consulting, education, and design.
+The county has made broadband a priority, investing $33.6 million in a ConnectALL broadband expansion that will deliver 100% high-speed internet access by 2027, placing the county in the top 3% of connected rural areas nationwide.
+Projects aim at improving coverage and reliability for residents, businesses, and remote workers.
+As a result, many people are able to work remotely full-time from Schoharie County across industries like tech, consulting, education, and design, while maintaining the peace and beauty of rural living.

 That said, as with many rural areas, availability can vary depending on the exact property or road.